Ihor Myhalatiuk: Career

 Igor Migalatyuk is a graduate of the Chernivtsi Sports School Bukovyna Chernivtsi, his professional career began in 1994 in his native Bukovyna Chernivtsi.
 He made his debut in the Premier League of Ukraine on June 19 of the same year in a match against Ternopil Niva.
-In 1996 he joined the Moldovan Olympia.
+In 1996, he joined the Moldovan Olympia.
 At the end of the season Igor returned to Bukovyna Chernivtsi, where he lost until the summer of 2001.

-In connection with the unsuccessful 2000/01 season, in which Bukovyna Chernivtsi took the last place in the first league, Migalatyuk, like a number of other players, left his native club and immediately received an invitation to Odessa in Chornomorets Odesa, with which he won silver first league awards and registration for the next season in the major league of Ukraine.
+In connection with the unsuccessful 2000/01 season, in which Bukovyna Chernivtsi took the last place in the first league, Migalatyuk, like a number of other players, left his native club and immediately received an invitation to Odesa in Chornomorets Odesa, with which he won silver first league awards and registration for the next season in the major league of Ukraine.
 He also played in clubs: Nyva Vinnytsia, Spartak Ivano-Frankivsk.
-In winter 2007 he moved to Desna Chernihiv, the main club of Chernihiv.
-In summer 2007 he moved to Enerhetyk Burshtyn, where he played more than 150 matches in the first league of Ukraine.
-In the summer of 2009, he returned to his native team, where he played one season and ended his playing career.
+In winter 2007, he moved to Desna Chernihiv, the main club of Chernihiv.
+In summer 2007, he moved to Enerhetyk Burshtyn, where he played more than 150 matches in the first league of Ukraine.
+In summer 2009, he returned to his native team, where he played one season and ended his playing career.
 In total, he played over 200 matches for Bukovina (189 - the championship, 13 - the Cup).

 After retirement

-Since 2015 he has been working on the Chernivtsi TV channel as a commentator for Bukovyna Chernivtsi's home matches.
+Since 2015, he has been working on the Chernivtsi TV channel as a commentator for Bukovyna Chernivtsi's home matches.